zanadoman/wizard_engine/README.md

 If you become tired of using the ID system every time you want to manage \
 your objects, you can use the predefined pointer types from the engine. \
-(engine::actor, engine::color, engine::texture, engine::flipbook, engine::text, engine::overlapbox)
+(engine::actor, engine::colorbox, engine::texturebox, engine::flipbook, engine::textbox, engine::overlapbox)

 ## Example main function